 Many organizations pursue energy efficiency and energy conservation, reduced environmental impacts, and sustainability initiatives because they are valued as the “right thing to do.”
 However, impacts to the bottom line and prospects for long-term viability are most often the determinants of proposed organizational initiatives, including those for energy management.
 The benefits of improved energy management and energy performance should be identified and communicated to top management in terms they understand.
 Consequently, making the business case is an important part of establishing an energy management system (EnMS).

-As ISO 50001 gains traction in the marketplace, implementation case studies and other analyses are reporting the benefits of this systematic approach to energy management.
-These include:
+As ISO 50001 gains traction in the global marketplace, implementation case studies and other analyses are reporting the benefits of this systematic approach to energy management.
+These benefits include:

 - Improved operational efficiencies